 Giveaways are the same as holding an online contest, but you can have a lot more opportunities to get massive social proof or build an email list in tons.

-You can decide a special product or cash price or anything to give away in exchange for likes, shares, or follow from your visitors.
-If you are smart enough, you can collect the emails and later upsell your product or services.
+You can decide on a special product or cash price or anything to give away in exchange for likes, shares, or follow from your visitors.

 13. Referral Programs